antleaf/rioxx/webroot/content/profiles/v3-0-final/rioxxterms_grant.md

 ---
 The purpose of `rioxxterms:grant` is to collect grant ID(s), issued by the relevant funder(s), that relate to ***the resource*** being described, together with the name and/or global identifier for the funder(s) and (where available) directly funded projects.

 The element **MUST** contain one grant ID.
-A grant ID can take the form of an alphanumeric identifier provided by the funder in its original format or preferably an HTTP(S) URI, such as a grant identifier.
+A grant ID can take the form of an alphanumeric identifier provided by the funder in its original format or preferably an HTTP(S) URI.
 In cases where ***the resource*** has been funded internally, an appropriate internal code might be used.

 The element takes three attributes, *funder_name*, *funder_id* and *project_id*.
 One or both of *funder_name* and *funder_id* **MUST** be supplied. *project_id* is **OPTIONAL**.